alkabal/PSNG_V3/README.md

 ## Info

-Probe-Screen is currently being redesigned any help are welcome.
+Probe-Screen is currently being redesigned any help are really welcome.

 Added in this release :

 -Possibility to swap from 3D touch probe to Touchplate with a simple tickbox.

--Manual tool change with auto length use now built in python stglue remap.
+-Manual tool change with auto length do not use anymore python stglue remap.

 -You can bypass the auto length stuff with a simple tickbox.